insovs/apbreloaded/README.md

 </details>

-Example correct Target field path: <br >
+Example correct Target field path: <br>
 `"C:\Program Files (x86)\Steam\steamapps\common\APB Reloaded\Binaries\APB.exe" -language=1031 -nomovies -nosplash`

 > [!CAUTION]
-> Be sure to add a space after the quotations and before the dash, as well as between each launch argument as shown in the examples.
+> Make sure to add a space after the closing quotation mark and before each dash, as well as between each launch argument, as shown in the examples above.

-# Infos supp
+## Additional Info

 > [!IMPORTANT]
-> Whenever a game update comes out you must open the default APB launcher, let it update, then close the launcher, reinstall your desired configs and launch the game from your desktop shortcut.
-Do NOT create new APB shortcuts every time there is an update, it is unnecessary.
-Creating a shortcut of APB.exe is a single-time thing, you DON'T need to re-do it for updates/patches.
+> Whenever a game update is released, open the default APB launcher, let it update, then close the launcher, reinstall your desired configs and launch the game from your desktop shortcut.
+Do **NOT** create a new APB shortcut every time there is an update — it is unnecessary.
+Creating a shortcut to `APB.exe` is a one-time step, you do **not** need to redo it for updates or patches.

 > [!NOTE]
-> In order to revert everything back to vanilla and start over, open the default APB launcher, click Options -> Repair and let it finish.
-Once that is done you may close the launcher and start over with modding your game.
+> To revert everything back to vanilla and start fresh, open the default APB launcher, click **Options → Repair** and let it finish.
+Once done, you may close the launcher and start over with modding your game.

 ---